 Nothing says cozy like the sweet notes of caramel.
-Combine the flavors of salted caramel, Irish cream, and Amaretto for a stunning winter bevvy.
-For the full recipe by Lark & Linen, see below.
+Combine the flavors of salted caramel, Irish cream, and amaretto for a stunning winter bevy.

 Incorporate deep, red notes from your favorite cabernet with orange, cinnamon, clove, and star anise for a comforting cocktail.
 This is such a simple drink to make ahead of time and serve hot to warm up your guests.

-Bring in a bit of coffee flavor with a summer-inspired cocktail.
-Your guests will love the twist on classic s’ mores flavor using a deeper, rich liqueur for winter.
+Bring a bit of coffee flavor to a rich, summer-inspired cocktail.
+Your guests will love the twist on the classic s’mores flavor, using a deep, rich liqueur for winter.

-There’s nothing better than combining dark, flavorful liquors with a bit of ginger and honey for winter….unless you add gold glitter too!
+There’s nothing better than combining a flavorful whiskey with a bit of ginger and honey—unless you add edible gold, too!
 This cocktail is such an elegant way to serve up the flavors of winter.

-Mixing darker liquors like whiskey, with a touch of Cointreau, is the perfect pairing to incorporate the bright flavors of citrus during winter.
-Garnish this bevvy with orange peel, cranberries, and a sprig of fresh thyme for a picture-perfect look.
-For the full recipe by Crowded Kitchen, see below.
+Mixing darker liquors like whiskey with a touch of Cointreau is the perfect way to incorporate the bright flavors of citrus during.
+Garnish this bevy with orange peel, cranberries, and a sprig of fresh thyme for a picture-perfect look.

 Warm everyone up with this fun and festive cocktail, which mixes the flavors of seasonal cranberries with dark spices like cinnamon and clove for a great hot cocktail option.
 This can be prepped ahead of time and served on the spot for wedding guests.